sonic-net/sonic-mgmt/docs/testplan/PMON-Services-Daemons-test-plan.md

    - condition to start : "skip_thermalctld" != true
 ### Test steps
 1. Verify the thermalctld running status
-   - If it's not running, report the error status and go to the next
+   - If it's not running, report the error status
 2. Verify the policy file "/usr/share/sonic/platform/thermal_policy.json" exists
 3. Verify the "FAN_INFO|{}", "PHYSICAL_ENTITY_INFO|{}" and "TEMPERATURE_INFO|{}" available in State DB
    - Verify the data to check with the output of the platform api or cli command
+4. Stop thermalctld daemon
+5. Verify the thermalctld running status
+   - If it's running, report the error status
+6. Verify that all db data setting is cleared
+7. Restart thermalctld daemon
+8. Verify the thermalctld running status same as step #1
+9. Verify that all db data setting is populated same as step #3

 ## Test case # 10 Data for xcvrd daemon
 ### Test objective